 Another practitioner with a similar illness who lacks insight and/or refuses to comply with treatment recommendations, may pose a risk.
 In this case, the Board may believe the practitioner has or may have an impairment, and require an independent assessment, which may lead to the Board placing restrictions on the practitioner’s registration that limit their practice in some way in order to protect the public.

-The health assessment is conducted by an experienced and appropriately qualified, independent medical practitioner or psychologist who is not a member of the National Board and is independent from AHPRA.
+The health assessment is conducted by an experienced and appropriately qualified independent medical practitioner or psychologist.
+The health assessor is not a member of the National Board and is independent from AHPRA.
 The consultation is booked by AHPRA staff and the practitioner or student is advised of the appointment time and place.
 Health assessments are never recorded.
 This is strictly against AHPRA's health assessment guidelines.

 Both the practitioner and health assessor are asked whether any conflict of interest exists which would preclude the assessor from carrying out the assessment.
 After the assessment, the health assessor will write a report for the Board.